 Main picture: Hunting at Bushy Park

-The last quarter century of the 18th century saw various groups of white people traverse the Eastern Cape while the Xhosas simultaneously explored further southward past their tradition grazing areas.
-The whites included a motley collection of foreign explorers & hunters together with intrepid Dutch speaking farmers.
+The last quarter of the 18th century saw various groups of white people traverse the Eastern Cape while the Xhosas simultaneously explored further southward past their traditional grazing areas.
+The whites included a motley collection of foreign explorers and hunters together with intrepid Dutch-speaking farmers.

 The area that Metelerkamp was requesting was situated “in the Field Cornetcy of Zwarkops River extending S. to the sea shore near Algoa Bay W. to Govt. ground, N. contgs [contiguous] to the Officers at Algoa Bay and E. to the Quitrent place of Jacs [Jacobus] Botha.

 The submission of the report drew an acidic reprimand from an official at the Landrost’s Office in Uitenhage.
-Apparently the details of the land requested was too sparse for Landdrost’s office as he bemoaned that “The Landdrost must be informed and I must insist in future upon more attention being paid to the instruction of the Commission.”
+Apparently the details of the land requested were too sparse as he stated that “The Landdrost must be informed and I must insist in future upon more attention being paid to the instruction of the Commission.”
 As the official pointed out, “As the Opgaaf has not been been made, it was the duty of the Commission to have ascertained for my information the means of cultivation and stocks possessed by the Memorialist”.

 His memorial of 10th January 1814 stated that “having lately purchased the opstal [homestead] of the Loan Place called Klaaskraal…” he was “desirous to obtain it on Perpetual Quitrent as also the remaining Government land contiguous to the same…. “.